 We are continuing to investigate similar claims of employees in the financial services industry, and in other industries across Canada.
 If you want to tell us about an unpaid overtime situation in your industry, please click here.

 While we will attempt to respond to any inquiries we receive, we may not be able to respond to everybody.
-Please note that accessing the information provided on this website or providing your information does not make you a client of SGM or REO.
+Please note that accessing the information provided on this website or providing your information does not make you a client of SOTOS, RO or GP.
 If you are in need of legal advice with respect to your individual circumstances, you should contact a lawyer through other means and enter into a written retainer agreement with him or her.